 Kazakhstan has attracted significant foreign investment since independence.
 The U.S. is one of Kazakhstan’s most important economic partners.
-Bilateral cooperation was affirmed by President Donald J. Trump and President Nursultan Nazarbayev at the White House in January 2018.
-The two leaders resolved to strengthen cooperation in trade and investment, and people-to-people relationships through regular high-level meetings within the framework of an Enhanced Strategic Partnership Dialogue.
+Bilateral cooperation is affirmed by one-on-one meetings between presidents.
+Most recently Presidents Trump and Tokayev meet on the sidelines of the UN General Assembly in September 2019, and then-President Nursultan Nazarbayev visited the White House in January 2018.
+There exists bilateral resolve to strengthen cooperation in trade and investment, security and people-to-people relationships within the framework of an Enhanced Strategic Partnership Dialogue.
 Kassym-Jomart Tokayev, who was sworn in as the new President of Kazakhstan on March 20, 2019, reaffirmed his commitment to continue the country’s foreign and economic policy.

 Growth Across the Board

 Kazakhstan and the US have shown strong and steady commercial relations across all major indices that measure economic activity.

 The first meeting on Economic Cooperation was held in Washington Oct.
 18 between commissions led by Kazakh Minister of Trade and Integration Bakhyt Sultanov and U.S. Secretary of Commerce Wilbur Ross.
 The meeting was carried out in accordance with the commitments reached between First President of Kazakhstan - Elbasy Nursultan Nazarbayev and U.S. President Donald Trump during the former’s official visit to Washington in January 2018, as well as business meetings with Kazakh President Kassym-Jomart Tokayev in New York in September 2019.